jundalisay/superb/content/en/research/smith/wealth-of-nations/book-5/chapter-2/part-2e-article-1.md

 In country villas near a great town, the ground-rent is sometimes much higher.

 The convenience or beauty of its location is frequently very well paid for.

-Ground-rents are generally highest in= the capital, and places with the greatest demand for houses whether for=
+Ground-rents are generally highest in:
+- the capital, and
+- places with the greatest demand for houses whether for:
-    trade and business
+  - trade and business
-    pleasure and society
+  - pleasure and society
-    vanity and fashion
+  - vanity and fashion

-69 A tax on house-rent, payable by the tenant, could not affect the building-rent.
+{{< s v="69" >}} A tax on house-rent, payable by the tenant, could not affect the building-rent.

 If the builder did not get his reasonable profit, he would quit building.
 This would raise the demand for building.

 In a short time, it would bring back his profit to its proper level with other trades.
 Such a tax would not all fall on the ground-rent.

-It would fall=
+It would fall:
 - partly on the house dweller, and
 - partly on the ground owner.